Evolution of Management Thought - Introduction

 Management evolution started with civilization, and the evolution of management science is the entire concept involving several theories behind it.
 Whatever we presently have gets refined and improved as management thoughts and theories.
 This helps people in improving the knowledge of the process and utilizes the management principles for enhancing the overall organization.

-1. Explain the role of Henry Fayol in the evolution of management theories.
+1. Explain the role of Henry Fayol in the management theories.

 Henry Fayol is considered as the father of modern management.
 He wrote the theory based on his experience as a manager.
 His principles tune with contemporary thinking in the theory.
 He stated that all the activities of any industrial enterprise can be grouped into six categories, which are as follows:

 Financial activities (search for and optimum use of capital)